 Symptoms: plain old resentment at where they are today compared to where they should.
-A as some would say.
-Will rational behaviour prevail over that chip on the shoulder?
+As some would say.
+Will rational behavior prevail over that chip on the shoulder?
 What if things start going wrong and our presenter feels threatened?
-Logical decision making may be hijacked.
-Wrath could take over that nice entrepreneur giving the presentation and turn them into a God like monster seeking revenge against a perceived enemy.
+Logical decision-making may be hijacked.
+Wrath could take over that nice entrepreneur giving the presentation and turn them into a God-like monster seeking revenge against a perceived enemy.
 The business plan may be the first victim of this war.

 Lust.
 Top Sin #4

 Definition*: A passionate or overmastering desire or craving.

 Symptoms: the presenter talks about the satisfaction of the end game.
 It will be overwhelmingly good when we do it.
 The business is not really getting a mention…it’s the passion.
 This business plan would not be the first to lie in ruins thanks to the hard-edged passion for the business being redirecting to individuals’ personal lives.
 Questions by investors about the team socializing and working together are often a probe to gain confidence that the investor will not be watching from the sidelines in a divorce court sometime in the future.

 Envy.
 Top Sin #5

 Definition*: a feeling of discontent or covetousness with regard to another’s advantages, success, possessions.

 Symptoms: frequent mentions of how lucky the competitors have been.
 The competitive product is not worthy of the recognition it receives.
 Competitor success is only because a product like ours was not on the market.
 Not to mention the poor skills level of the competitor’s staff.
 Once our business plan is actioned this injustice will be righted.